kkdd/GraphFromOSM/README.md

 ```
 graph = {
-  vertices: an array of GeoJSON Point features
+  vertices: an array of GeoJSON Point features,
   edges: an array of GeoJSON LineString features
 }
 ```